-- 2.9.1 The Development Plan for Denbighshire comprises of the Local Development Plan (LDP) 2006 2021 adopted in June 2013. - 2.9.2 Policy RD 5 The Welsh Language and the social and cultural fabric of communities indicates that "in determining all planning applications, the needs and interests of the Welsh Language will be taken into account.
-Development could be refused if its size, scale of location would cause significant harm to the character and language balance of a community" - 2.9.3 In order to make an informed decision on applications that may have an effect on the future of the Welsh language in Denbighshire, applicants will normally be expected to submit a Community Linguistic Statement to accompany applications for smaller developments.
+- 2.9.1 The Development Plan for Denbigshire comprises of the Local Development Plan (LDP) 2006 2021 adopted in June 2013. - 2.9.2 Policy RD5 The Welsh Language and the social and cultural fabric of communities indicates that "in determining all planning applications, the needs and interests of the Welsh Language will be taken into account.
+Development could be refused if its size, scale of location would cause significant harm to the character and language balance of a community." - 2.9.3 In order to make an informed decision on applications that may have an effect on the future of the Welsh language in Denbighshire, applicants will normally be expected to submit a Community Linguistic Statement to accompany applications for smaller developments.
 For larger schemes i.e. 20 residential units or more, commercial, industrial or leisure/tourism of 3,000 sqm or more, or large-scale infrastructure projects a more detailed assessment in the form of a Community and Linguistic Impact Assessment (CLIA) is required. - 2.9.4 Furthermore, developers will be expected to provide bilingual signage as a minimum means of promoting the Welsh language.
-In appropriate circumstances, the council may seek mitigation against adverse effects through planning obligations as part of a section 106 agreement. - 2.9.5 As the proposed development comprises 9,794sqm (GIA) of floorspace a CLIA has been prepared and accompanies the application.
+In appropriate circumstances, the council may seek mitigation against adverse effects through planning obligations as part of a section 106 agreement.